mrtnj/scripting_for_data_analysis/week3/week3.md

 * Package the above analysis in a function that does the simulation and one function that does the analysis.
 Let the simulation function take the number of samples in each group as a parameter.
 Then repeat the above analysis 1000 times.
 Use the results to estimate the power of design.
 (Hint: The p-value of the test is in a component of the object you get from `drop1`.
 Assuming that you have saved the output of `drop1` in a variable called "drop", you can get it with: `drop$"Pr(>F)"[2]`.)
 Try the same thing with 10 and 7 samples per group.
 What is the power then?

 * Make boxplots or jittered scatterplots showing a few few simulated datasets side by side.
 (Hint: use `facet_wrap`.)
+Use `ddply` or a loop to create a data frame that shows, for each replicate, average and standard deviation for each group.

 * Look back at the coin toss functions from Week 1.
 Reimplement the `sim_data` function, but use `rbinom` instead of `sample`.
 (Hint: Use a binomial distribution with a trial number of one and a probability of success 0.5.)
 Make it take the same parameter and return its results in the same way as the original function.